-You can add a description and check the box Install and configure IIS if required by Configuration Manager.
+You can add a description for the Windows 10 DP and check the box Install and configure IIS if required by Configuration Manager.
 Click Next.

-Since my DP and MP are on HTTPS, on the Communication page, I will select HTTPS and specify the DP certificate and password.
-If you are not using HTTPS, select HTTP and select Create self-signed certificate.
+For distribution point communication, I will select the HTTPS protocol.
+Microsoft recommends using HTTPS communication for all Configuration Manager communication paths.
+Since both my DP and MP are set up to work with HTTPS, I will choose HTTPS on the Communication page and enter the DP certificate and password.
+If you are not using HTTPS, then select HTTP and select to create self-signed certificate.
 Click Next.

-On the Drive Settings page, specify the drive space reserve which is 50 MB by default.
+On the Drive Settings page, specify the drive space reserve (MB) which is 50 MB by default.
+You may increase this space up to 1 GB as a best practice.
 Specify the content locations for the content library and package share.
-By default the content locations are set to Automatic.
+By default, the content locations are set to Automatic.

 The primary content location will be set to the disk drive that has the most disk space at installation and the secondary location assigned the disk drive that has the second most free disk space.
 Click Next.